 4. You didn’t create separate landing pages for your gated content

-It’s important to have landing pages in addition to inline forms, pop up forms and a resource page.
+It’s essential to have landing pages in addition to inline forms, pop-up forms, and a resource page.

 One reason for creating landing pages is that you can include direct links to these pages from other parts of the web, such as social media posts and Medium articles.

 You can also direct paid ads to your landing pages.
 In some cases, you may be able to attract visitors directly to a landing page through organic search.